Networking for women: 7 ways to work your network for leads and clients

 If you want people to refer business to you, you must have:

 - Professional email address.
-Ditch your UFgurl82@gmail.com email account and get a professional email address that includes your business or full name.
+Ditch your free email account and get a professional email address that includes your domain name.

 - Branded domain and professional website.
 Have at least a simple business website that introduces who you are, what you do and the work you’ve done.

 Editor’s note: Looking to set up that website before the next big networking event?
 No problem!
-With GoCentral from GoDaddy, you can set up a website in under an hour using industry-specific templates.
+With help from GoDaddy’s Websites + Marketing, you can set up a website in under an hour using industry-specific templates.

 5. Offer a referral incentive to people who send you leads and clients